Go Back

 • 1 large egg

-• 2 tablespoons melted butter or bacon grease plus more for the skillet
+• 2 tablespoons melted butter plus more for the skillet

 Instructions

-• In a mixing bowl, whisk together cornmeal, flour, baking powder, baking soda, and salt.
+• In a mixing bowl, whisk together cornmeal, flour and salt.

-• In another bowl, beat the egg, then whisk in buttermilk and melted butter or bacon grease.
+• In another bowl, beat the egg, then whisk in milk and melted butter

 • Pour the wet ingredients into the dry ingredients and mix until just combined.
 The batter should be slightly lumpy.

-• Heat a cast-iron skillet over medium-high heat and add a small amount of butter or bacon grease to coat the pan.
+• Heat a cast-iron skillet over medium-high heat and add a small amount of butter to coat the pan.

 • Pour 1/4 cup of batter per cake into the hot skillet, leaving space between each.